Semrush helps you:

 Types of Keywords – Blog post image

-2. Informational keywords How to change a tire, what is SEO
+2. Informational keywords How to make cold brew, what is SEO Build brand awareness and authority

-3. Commercial keywords Best CRM software, compare MacBooks
+3. Commercial keywords Best SEO software, compare coffee makers Attract high-intent researchers

 1. Seed Keywords